The Care Act 2014 puts a statutory duty on Local Authorities to protect adults merely at risk of abuse or neglect.

 The Act also forces collaboration upon services , even members of the public in this joint safeguarding mission.

-As under the Act, Local authorities have a duty to lead a multi agency local adult safeguarding team, that seeks to prevent abuse and neglect and stop it quickly when it happens.
+As under the Act, Local authorities have a duty to lead a multi agency local adult safeguarding team.

 This should include inter alia NHS providers, GPs, police, social services, voluntary groups, care providers, who are charged to develop, share and implement a joint safeguarding strategy.